Caxandre/FlashCards/README.md

 FlashCards is an application made with React Native during Udacity's Nanodegree React course.

-It allows the user to create decks, cards, questions and answers,and perform a quiz of each deck.
+It allows the user to create decks, cards, questions, answers and perform a quiz of each deck.

 ## Installation